-In order to take on the role of one of the Mavericks, students must learn about and research the life of Samuel Steele, Fred McCall, Mary Dover or Gordon Nakayama.
-They will use the Mavericks: An Incorrigible History of Alberta site other web resources, or encyclopedias to find out about the person and what their life may have been like at a certain point in time during their war experience.
+In order to take on the role of one of the Mavericks, students must learn about and research the life of Samuel Steele, Fred McCall, Mary Dover or Ryutaro (Gordon) Nakagama.
+They will use the Mavericks: An Incorrigible History of Alberta site, other web resources, or encyclopaedias to find out about the person and what their life may have been like at a certain point in time during their war experience.
 They will also need to locate information on the specific battles or war that the Maverick was involved in.

-Using the ImagesCanada.ca website, students will find and use appropriate photographs or "snapshots" of the Maverick to send home with their letter.
+Using the Glenbow Library and Archives Digital Collection as well as Google Images, students will find and use appropriate photographs or "snapshots" of the Maverick to send home with their letter.
 The photographs may accompany the letter as an additional source of information, or the letter may specifically be about what is happening in the photo.
 Using the photos may help them to describe their clothing, where they are, the experience, their story, and even their thoughts and emotions.